 Veterinarians take part in the research and commercial development of new feed products, drugs and technologies with animal health companies.

-The WCVM is fully accredited with the American Veterinary Medical Association (AVMA) to operate as a qualified centre for veterinary education and research.
-Full AVMA accreditation means:
+The WCVM holds the status of full accreditation with the American Veterinary Medical Association (AVMA) Council on Education, allowing the WCVM to operate as a qualified centre for veterinary education and research.

-- WCVM graduates are eligible to practise in all provinces of Canada, in all American states and in several other countries.
+WCVM graduates are eligible to practise in all provinces of Canada, in all American states and in most other countries around the world.

-The college is also recognized by the Royal College of Veterinary Surgeons.
+The college is recognized by the Royal College of Veterinary Surgeons (RCVS).
 This means WCVM graduates are eligible for membership in the RCVS, allowing them to practise in the United Kingdom and any country recognizing RCVS membership.

 For further information about the WCVM’s accreditation, visit the WCVM website.